 I look at the students as business owners and/or senior leaders within a business.
-I try and relate every concept within financial and management accounting to the real world of business.
-There's nothing worse than someone teaching business theory without ever having done the job and/or owned a company.
+I try and relate every concept within financial and management accounting to the real world of business which is where I've come from.
+I think there's nothing worse than someone teaching theory without ever having done the job and/or owned a company.
 I also try where practical to relate every concept to a student's personal finances.
-My general approach is to really focus on being of service to the students.
-I show this by being organized; being early; being responsive to emails and grading work promptly.
+My general approach is to really focus on being of service to the students and hopefully I show this by being organized; being early; being responsive to emails and grading work promptly.
 Students often say that I'm "firm but very student-centered" and I believe that's the balance in which they thrive.

 What do you enjoy most about teaching at FIDM?

-As I keep getting older, the students keep coming in at the same age.
-My point is that as our age gap widens, that keeps me on my toes.
-That gap encourages me to stay relevant, stay on top of new teaching methodologies and adapt what I do to their way of learning.
-I find some methods of teaching are timeless and imperative; others I've adapted as I've been guided by the next generation of students.
+As I get older the students come in at the same age.
+My point being is that our age gap widens and that keeps me on my toes.
+The gap encourages me to stay relevant; stay on top of new teaching methodologies and adapt what I do to their way of learning.
+I find some methods of teaching are timeless and imperative whereas I can see how I've adapted much of my teaching delivery as I've been open to being guided by the next generation of students.